KDE/digikam-doc/geolocation_editor/geoeditor_coordinates.rst

 Details
 -------

 The coordinates can be set manually in the **Details** tab.
 The location can be found and iteratively adjusted with the displayed map.
 Move the mouse cursor to the region of interest, zoom in, manually adjust the location, zoom in again, and so on until sufficient accuracy is achieved.
 Note that the zoom center will always be at the cursor position.
 Eventually you can click with the right mouse button at the desired position and choose **Copy Coordinates**.
 Now you can go to the list of images below the map, select one or more images, right click on any of the selected images and choose **Paste Coordinates**.
 The coordinates will then be displayed in the **Latitude** and **Longitude** fields to the right of the map.
-To save your changes you click the **Apply** button under the list of images or under the DOP field in the left sidebar.
+Click the **Apply** button under the DOP field in the right sidebar to apply the changes to the last image that was selected in the image list.
+Click the **Apply** button under the list of images at the bottom of the window to save your changes to the selected images.

 .. figure:: images/geoeditor_details_view.webp
     :alt: